Lake Erie watersnake

+The Lake Erie watersnake is one of the rarest reptiles on Earth.

 The Lake Erie watersnake (Nerodia sipedon insularum), a subspecies of the common watersnake, is a nonvenomous natricine snake.
 It is found on the offshore islands of Western Lake Erie, as well as the mainland of Ottawa County, Ohio.
 In 1999 the U.S. Fish and Wildlife Service listed the subspecies as a threatened subspecies after the population fell to 1,500 individuals.
 In 2011, the subspecies was removed from the list after the population increased to nearly 12,000 individuals by 2009.

 Description

 The Lake Erie watersnake varies in its appearance.
 Males can reach 59–71 cm in length, while females can reach 80–88 cm.
 The subspecies is closely related to the northern watersnake, but its dorsal brown bands are less prominent, giving it a more uniformly gray appearance.
 This allows the snake to use gray stones as camouflage.
 Some specimens lack brown bands and appear uniformly gray, while others are gray with faint brown bands and blotches on the dorsal side.
 The ventral side is generally white or yellowish-white.

 Newborns are around 18 cm long and weigh 4.8 g.
 Litter sizes can range anywhere from fewer than 9 individuals to more than 50 individuals.
 Males become sexually mature at two years, while females become sexually mature at three years.